 The championship has been around for a few seasons now and works in partnership with MSVR, it provides a use of these circuits over the winter seasons where they would not normally be active.
 In addition to some creative thinking around the main race circuits, each event opens up outer and inner service roads and other parts around the venues to provide some variety with the stage layouts and routes, yes there can be a lot of cones and the odd merge thrown in the mix but it all adds to the challenge and makes for some tight competitions across all classes.

 Don’t be fooled into thinking that circuit based rallies are all squeaky clean on just smooth tarmac, this year’s MGJ Engineering sponsored Brands Hatch Winter Stages organized by Chelmsford Motor club is proof otherwise.
 It has the added bonus of utilizing the rally schools stage loop which is tucked away down the back corner, this in its self offers a bit of everything being fairly tight and twisty but on a day like it was this year when the weather was wet, it provided for some darn right dirty action.

-A well prepared crew would ideally not only come armed with the normal slicks but some tread which would also coverer all the eventualities, reports of crews running forest knobblies in an attempt to disburse the rain made for some interested tyre choices.
+A well-prepared crew would ideally not only come armed with the normal slicks but some tread which would also coverer all the eventualities, reports of crews running forest knobblies in an attempt to disburse the rain made for some interesting tyre choices.
 Even on the smooth circuit tarmac crews were on the limits of grip and on a number of occasions went over it, much to the enjoyment of the sodden spectator.